Introduction

 Dexcom

-• Fully compatible with a bridge/Wixel device and using raw data mode.
+• Master: Compatible with a bridge/Wixel device and using raw data mode.

 Dexcom G6